nrv-framework/NRV/ReadMe.md

 NRV has been optimized for large population of axons, from generating correct population following a specific diameter repartition, through automatic placement to computation and post-processing of the axons activity when a stimulus is applied.
 Parallel computation, interface with NEURON and COMSOL and FENICS is automatically handled by NRV.
 For a detailed description and full help on installation, basic usage and API documentation, please visit ou [NRV readthedocs page](https://nrv.readthedocs.io/en/latest/).

-NRV has been developped by contributors from the CELL research group at the Laboratory ETIS (UMR CNRS 8051), ENSEA - CY Cergy Paris University, until june 2023 and is now developped and maintained by the Bioelectronics group of laboratory IMS (UMR CNRS 5218), INP Bordeaux, U. Bordeaux.
+NRV has been developped by contributors from the CELL research group at the Laboratory ETIS (UMR CNRS 8051), ENSEA - CY Cergy Paris University, until June 2023 and is now developped and maintained by the Bioelectronics group of laboratory IMS (UMR CNRS 5218), INP Bordeaux, U. Bordeaux.

 # Installation